Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Related Work

 \subsection{Covid-19 impact analysis on energy demand using machine learning models}

-\citet{kwekha2021coronavirus} conducted an experimental study to analyse the machine learning applications used in Covid-19 disease, with Logistic Regression being the most commonly used machine learning algorithm.
 Many works in the literature to analysing the impact of Covid-19 on energy demand are completed through exploratory data analysis and the use of several analytical tools to present the energy usage, peak demands, and demand profiles visually, and compare the various countries around the world with their energy consumption.
-There are various machine learning and statistical models that are implemented in the literature to evaluate the impact of Covid-19 on electricity markets, such as, linear regression \cite{buechler2020power,janzen2020electricity}, ARIMA \cite{rybak2021impact}, Artificial Neural Networks \cite{bedi2019deep}, probabilistic forecasting models \cite{van2018probabilistic}, clustering \cite{liu2021aged, buechler2020power, bedi2019deep} and counterfactual prediction \cite{ abrell2022effective, graf2021machine} to analyse the impact.
+There are various machine learning and statistical models that are implemented in the literature to evaluate the impact of Covid-19 on electricity markets, such as, linear regression \cite{buechler2020power}, probabilistic forecasting models \cite{van2018probabilistic}, clustering \cite{buechler2020power} and counterfactual prediction \cite{ abrell2022effective, graf2021machine} to analyse the impact.
 The unified modelling framework proposed by \Citet{buechler2020power} explores the relationship between change in electricity demand, mobility and government restrictions.
-This method estimates the region-specific regression models to predict electricity consumption without the pandemic accounting for weather, seasonal and temporal effects and further K-Means clustering is applied to investigate the similarity in the response between different countries. \citet{liu2021aged} used Gaussian mixture modelling to analyse the demand data to identify the demand profile based on the typical magnitude of energy use, the timing of peak demands and shapes of energy use patterns.
+This method estimates the region-specific regression models to predict electricity consumption without the pandemic accounting for weather, seasonal and temporal effects and further K-Means clustering is applied to investigate the similarity in the response between different countries.